python/cpython/Doc/library/socket.rst

 non-blocking mode, operations fail (with an error that is unfortunately system-dependent) if they cannot be completed immediately.
 In timeout mode, operations fail if they cannot be completed within the timeout specified for the socket or if the system returns an error.
-The :meth:`setblocking` method is simply a shorthand for certain :meth:`settimeout` calls.
+The :meth:`~socket.setblocking` method is simply a shorthand for certain :meth:`~socket.settimeout` calls.

 Timeout mode internally sets the socket in non-blocking mode.
 The blocking and timeout modes are shared between file descriptors and socket objects that refer to the same network endpoint.
-A consequence of this is that file objects returned by the :meth:`makefile` method must only be used when the socket is in blocking mode; in timeout or non-blocking mode file operations that cannot be completed immediately will fail.
+A consequence of this is that file objects returned by the :meth:`~socket.makefile` method must only be used when the socket is in blocking mode; in timeout or non-blocking mode file operations that cannot be completed immediately will fail.

-Note that the :meth:`connect` operation is subject to the timeout setting, and in general it is recommended to call :meth:`settimeout` before calling :meth:`connect` or pass a timeout parameter to :meth:`create_connection`.
+Note that the :meth:`~socket.connect` operation is subject to the timeout setting, and in general it is recommended to call :meth:`~socket.settimeout` before calling :meth:`~socket.connect` or pass a timeout parameter to :meth:`create_connection`.
 The system network stack may return a connection timeout error of its own regardless of any Python socket timeout setting.

 .. method:: socket.setsockopt(level, optname, value)